Citizenship Question Lawsuit Plaintiffs Ask Supreme Court To Delay Ruling

 The Supreme Court is expected to announce its decision by the end of the month on whether the Trump administration can include on census forms the question, "Is this person a citizen of the United States?"
 The case was argued before the justices in April, more than a month before the plaintiffs brought forth the newly revealed documents.

-The justices are under pressure to make a ruling by July 1, which is the deadline the Census Bureau says by which it must start printing 1.5 billion census forms, letters and other mailings.
-The plaintiffs' attorneys, however, note that the bureau's Chief Scientist John Abowd has testified that with additional funding from Congress, the deadline could be pushed back to as late as Oct.
-31.
+The justices are under pressure to make a ruling by July 1, which is the deadline by which the Census Bureau says it must start printing 1.5 billion census forms, letters and other mailings.

 Last week, a federal judge at a lower court in New York set a schedule through early August for reviewing the plaintiffs' cover-up allegations.
 During a hearing, U.S. District Judge Jesse Furman — whose ruling to block the administration's plans for the question was appealed to the Supreme Court — called the latest allegations "serious," but he stopped short of making any rulings that would interfere with the high court's review.